gl-el/calculator/README.md

 # calculator
-Calculator for the Odin Project
+Calculator for the Odin Project.

+You can find the task by the link https://www.theodinproject.com/lessons/foundations-calculator